Saudi Aramco says its oil output trending slightly upwards

-DHAHRAN, Saudi Arabia (Reuters) - Saudi Aramco’s oil production is trending slightly upwards in 2016 because of growth in demand, chief executive Amin Nasser said on Tuesday.
+DHAHRAN, Saudi Arabia, May 10 (Reuters) - Saudi Aramco’s oil production is trending slightly upwards in 2016 because of growth in demand, chief executive Amin Nasser said on Tuesday.

 The company will expand its capacity in future if that is needed, but for the time being its maximum sustainable output capacity is 12 million barrels per day and the nation’s total capacity is 12.5 million bpd, he told reporters.